quantum-kittens/quantum-kittens.github.io/_posts/2022-06-15-CHAPTER-1-Story-Welcome-to-Whiskerton.md

 ![](/assets/imgs/cover_beta.png){: style="max-width: 700px" .center}

 Once upon a time, in a land far from here (though closer than you may think), was a little town called Whiskerton.
 Though little, the town was far from ordinary.
-For not only was it home to a coterie of curious cats, Whiskerton abided by the laws of quantum physics.
+Not only was it home to a coterie of curious cats, Whiskerton abided by the laws of quantum physics.

 That's why its feline residents loved it so dearly.
 Who wouldn't want to live in a place where feathers spontaneously appeared and disappeared?
 Or where marbles could be red and blue at the same time?
 Or where one could not tell with certainty where a felt mouse would land if one tossed it in the air; only where it *probably* might but *quite likely not* end up?